 After that, Final Round with Divya and Mur!
 If they reject a story, they’ll send a Tier 4 letter.

 Some rejection letters may include personal comments in addition to the form text.
-Most personal notes are written by me based on Associate Editor input, but sometimes the Associates write up the a note for me to paste in.
+Most personal notes are written by me based on Associate Editor input.
+In addition, sometimes the Associates write up the a note for me to paste in, and of course the Co-Editors write their own for Tier 4.
 The presence (or absence) of a personal note does not reflect how well we thought a story would fit at Escape Pod.
-Generally, four factors influence this choice:
+Generally, five factors influence this choice:

 - Who on our staff read your story?
 (Are they someone more or less inclined to write personals?)